과학 동물 식물 인물 역사 지구 우주 심리

 17

 Spacecraft do not fly like airplanes.
 In space, there is no air for wings to push against.
 Instead, spacecraft use rockets and thrust to move.
 But how does this work?
-Rockets move using Newton’s Third Law of Motion: “For every action, there is an equal and opposite reaction.”
-When a rocket ...
+Rockets move using Newton’s ...

 18